Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

 The maximum limit for `item_ids` is yet to be discovered.
 It doesn't appear to be possible to perform this operation in bulk through the UI anyway.

-This endpoint wants JSON data.
+This endpoint expects JSON data.

 Returns zero bytes on success.
+If the target is not a removed item, it is treated as a success.

 .. csv-table:: JSON Data
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "item_ids","string array","An array of full ID36s of comments or submissions to process.
    Alternatively, or additionally, elements can be a comma separated list of ID36s."